 - More than 50% of company whose shares are sold is not owned by subsurface user(s).

-Dividend income received from a Kazakhstan source is taxable at 5%, and 10% is applicable to all foreign-sourced dividend income.
+Dividend income received from a Kazakhstan source is taxable at 10% is applicable to all foreign-sourced dividend income.

 In accordance with the provisions of the Kazakhstan tax legislation, interest income received from foreign banks is taxable in Kazakhstan irrespective of the level of interest rate, whereas, interest income from Kazakhstan banks (operating under the licence of the authorised Kazakhstan state body on regulation and supervision of financial markets and financial institutions) is exempt from taxation in Kazakhstan.